Stephen Bowen (American football): Personal life

-Bowen married his college girlfriend Tiffany Johnson, in March 2008.
+Bowen married his college girlfriend Tiffany Johnson, in March 2008 but divorced sometime later.
 The couple have 3 children-one daughter, Trinity, and twin boys, Stephen III and Skyler.
 Bowen's twin sons were born four months prematurely on June 28, 2011, the same day he signed with the Redskins.
 Unfortunately, Skyler died 10 days later.
 On December 8, 2011, Bowen won the Redskins’ Ed Block Courage Award in recognition of the inspiring way he dealt with Skyler's death.

 He is best friends with former NFL defensive end Jason Hatcher.
 Both of them started their NFL careers with the Dallas Cowboys in 2006.